-Public concern that students and staff of the school district be able to attend the schools of the district without becoming infected with serious communicable or infectious diseases, examples include, but are not limited to, Human Immunodeficiency Virus (HIV), Acquired Immunodeficiency Syndrome (AIDS), Hepatitis B, and Tuberculosis, requires that the school board adopt measures effectively responding to health concerns while respecting the rights of all students, employees, and contractors, including those who are so infected.
+Students and staff of the school district shall be able to attend or work in the district in an environment where exposure to communicable or infectious disease is controlled.
+This requires that the school board adopt measures effectively responding to health concerns while respecting the rights of all students, employees, and contractors, including those who are so infected.
 The purpose of this policy is to adopt such measures.

 II.
 GENERAL STATEMENT OF POLICY

 It is the policy of the school board that students with communicable diseases not be excluded from attending school in their regular classroom so long as their health permits and their attendance does not create a significant risk of transmission of illness to students, employees or others in the school district.
-A procedure for minimizing interruptions to learning resulting from communicable diseases will be established by the school district in its IEP and Section 504 team process, if applicable, and in consultation with community health and private health care providers.
+A procedure for minimizing interruptions to learning resulting from communicable diseases will be established by the school district in consultation with community health and private health care providers.
 Procedures for the inclusion of students with communicable diseases will include any applicable educational team planning processes, including the review of the educational implications for the student and others with whom the student comes into contact.

 It is the policy of the school board that employees with communicable diseases not be excluded from attending to their customary employment so long as they are physically, mentally and emotionally able to safely perform tasks assigned to them and so long as their employment does not create a risk of the transmission of disease to students and employees or others in the school district.
 If a reasonable accommodation will eliminate the significant risk of transmission, such accommodation will be undertaken unless it poses an undue hardship to the school district.

-1. Determinations of whether a contagious individual’s school attendance or job performance creates a significant risk of the transmission of the illness to students or employees of the school district will be made on a case by case basis.
-Such decisions will be based upon the nature of the risk (how it is transmitted), the duration of the risk (how long the carrier is infectious), the severity of the risk (what is the potential harm to third parties), and the probabilities the disease will be transmitted and will cause varying degrees of harm.
-When a student is disabled, such a determination will be made in consultation with the educational planning team.
+Determination of whether a contagious individual’s school attendance or job performance creates a significant risk of the transmission of the illness to students or employees of the school district will be made on a case by case basis.
+Such decisions will be based upon the nature of the risk (how it is transmitted), the duration of the risk (how long the carrier is infectious), the severity of the risk (potential harm to third parties), the probability the disease will be transmitted (level of risk), and mitigation measures (factors designed to reduce risk)

-The Superintendent, along with the infected individual’s physician, the infected individual or parent(s)/guardian(s), and others, if appropriate, will weigh risks and benefits to the student and to others, consider the least restrictive appropriate educational placement, and arrange for periodic reevaluation as deemed necessary by the state epidemiologist.
-The risks to the student shall be determined by the student’s physician.
+The Superintendent or designee, in consultation with the district’s licensed school nurse, the infected individual’s health care provider, the infected individual or parent(s)/guardian(s), and others, if appropriate, will weigh risks and benefits to the student and to others, consider the least restrictive appropriate educational placement.
+Periodic reevaluation as deemed necessary by the student's health care provider, the student's parent(s)/guardian(s), public health, and school team members will occur.

 Student participation in nonacademic, extracurricular, and non-educational programs of the school district are subject to a requirement of equal access and comparable services.